fakharzadehAmir/Data-Structures/Singly Linked List/README.md

-# Single Linked List in Go
+# Singly Linked List in Go

 This repository contains a basic implementation of a single linked list in Go.
 A linked list is a data structure where elements, called nodes, are connected through pointers.
 Each node contains data and a pointer to the next node in the list.